Dr. Evil: Mr. Bigglesworth

-Mr. Bigglesworth (played by Ted Nude Gent) is a fictional cat belonging to Dr. Evil.
-He was originally similar to Blofeld's cat, a typical white Persian cat from the James Bond movie series.
-Having escaped with Dr. Evil in a cryonic capsule, he lost all his fur due to an error in the thawing process.
-Mr. Bigglesworth has subsequently become bald, played by a Sphynx cat, whilst Dr. Evil's miniature clone, Mini-Me, has a kitten named Mini Mr. Bigglesworth.
-In the third installment of the franchise, Mr. Bigglesworth is only seen once.
+Mr. Bigglesworth is Dr. Evil's cat.
+He initially appears similar to Blofeld's cat from the James Bond films, a typical white Persian cat with long fur.
+However, he emergers from Dr. Evil's in a cryonic capsule hairless, having lost all his fur due to an error in the thawing process.
+His bald incarnation is played by a Sphynx cat named Ted Nude Gent.
+Dr. Evil's miniature clone, Mini-Me, has a kitten named Mini Mr. Bigglesworth.

 Minions

-Dr. Evil employs a diverse and highly stereotypical group of minions.
+Dr. Evil employs a highly stereotypical and diverse group of minions.